 Smart and joyful, witty and heartbreaking. - Stylist

-Bolu Babalola is a London-based writer, and lover of love.
-In 2016, she was shortlisted in 4thEstate's B4ME competition for her short story 'Netflix & Chill', a hilarious teen romance.
-Whilst writing scripts for TV and film, she also works as a pop culture writer and commenter, where she calls herself a 'romcomoisseur'.
+Bolu Babalola is the author of the Sunday Times bestselling and Waterstones Book of the year shortlisted collection, Love in Colour.
+She is a London-based writer, and lover of love.
+In 2016, she was shortlisted in 4thEstate's B4ME competition for her short story 'Netflix & Chill', a hilarious teen romance and since then, she has worked as a writer for books and TV and as a cultural commentator, where she calls herself a 'romcomoisseur'.